Stages of Language Development

 The two-word stage begins when a child becomes one year or one and a half-year-old.
 In this stage, children pronounce from one word to two words.
 At the same time, children start developing their sound production capability.

-Telegraphic Stage
+5. Telegraphic Stage

-At the age of 24 months to 30 months seems to be a child’s telegraphic stage.
+The age of 24 months to 30 months seems to be a child’s telegraphic stage.
 In this period, children start producing expressions with more than two elements, and the expressions of children are longer than two words and have meaningful characteristics.

-For example, the little capacity words, too, the a, can, is, and so on, are missing; just the words that convey the primary message, that is, the substance words are utilized.
+For example, the little capacity words, too, the a, can, is, and so on, are missing; just the words that convey the primary message, the substance words are utilized.
 The expressions like feline stand up the table, what that, no stay here, etc., do not have the capacity words.
 These expressions are called the telegraphic stage.

 The telegraphic stage incorporates just morphemes and words that convey essential semantic substance.